NidhiHemanth/Cipher-It/README.md

 ## Setup
-Method 1: clone repo and click on jar file
+- Method 1: clone repo and click on jar file
-Method 2: clone repo and
+- Method 2: clone repo and
-          -build and run FirstScreen.java for the GUI -build and run Index.java for the console input
+          - build and run FirstScreen.java for the GUI
+          - build and run Index.java for the console input

 ## Usage